binkley/modern-java-practices/README.md

-**Modern Java/JVM Build Practices** is an article-as-repo on building modern Java/JVM projects using [Gradle](https://docs.gradle.org/current/userguide/userguide.html) and [Maven](https://maven.apache.org/what-is-maven.html).
+**Modern Java/JVM Build Practices** is an article-as-repo on building modern Java/JVM projects using [Gradle](https://docs.gradle.org/current/userguide/userguide.html) and [Maven](https://maven.apache.org/what-is-maven.html) and a _starter project_.
 The focus is _best build practices_ and _project hygiene_.
 This document is _agnostic_ between Gradle and Maven: discussion in each section covers both tools (alphabetical order, Gradle before Maven).

 As a _guide_, this project focuses on: